muhamed1ism/xorg-screen-tearing-fix/README.md

 Put the configuration written in first-option, save the file and restart X11 session If it doesn't work and you still have screen tearing then try second option

+Edit: Even better option is to use modesetting driver.
+Just delete xf86-video-intel package.